jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 You can extend your work from [Lab 1]({{'modules/dino cpu/assignment1' | relative_url}}), or you can take the updated code from [GitHub]({{site.data.course.154b_assignment2_github_link}}).
 You will be implementing everything in the diagram in Chisel (the `cpu.scala` file only implements the R-type instructions), which includes the code for the muxes.
 Then, you will wire all of the components together.
-You will also implement the [control unit](#control-unit-overview), ControlTransfer unit and update the ALU Control unit.
+You will also implement the [control unit](#control-unit-overview), JumpDetection unit and update the ALU Control unit.

 **Important Notice:**
 In order to get familiar with debugging your design using single stepper, ***we strongly encourage you to watch the tutorial video*** we have provided in the link below.
 You may have watched it while working on assignment1.
 As mentioned before, the videos were originally made for spring quarter 2020 (sq20).
 Just in case you wanted to use any command or text from these videos which contains 'sq20', you just need to convert it to '{{site.data.course.quarter_abbr}}' to be applicable to your materials for the current quarter.